JPDevelop/Raspberri-Pi/README.md

 ============

 All the projects Of raspberry PI.
 =================================

-All the projecta are written with PYTHON!
+All the projects are written with PYTHON!
 =========================================

 Wish me LUCK!;